mgbmix/mgbmix/content/CARDS/DROP02/0101 - The Tools You Need.md

 # Rules Text

-If you control this card at the end of your turn, you may Proselytize at no cost.
+If you control this card at the end of your turn, you may [[Proselytize]] at no cost.

-[JACKED UP] You feel that?
+/JACKED UP/
-- Up to two (2) Bum Legion: 2099 cards currently in play gain 2X DMG for three (3) turns.
+When you deploy this card, up to two (2) Bum Legion 2099 cards currently in play gain 2X DMG for three (3) turns.
 - At the end of three (3) turns, buff wears off and affected creature take 200 DMG.
 Use aggressively.

 # Card Nav